-- (a) Crews shall be disqualified if found to have: - (i) Failed to comply with any matter contained in the Surf Sports Manual, bulletins or circulars relevant to the event. - (ii) Failed to comply with the event procedure, description and/or rules detailed in this document. - (iv) Interfered with or used any components of the course to gain an unfair advantage.

-(vi) Attempted to start an event or negotiate the surf in subsequent legs with the IRB not correctly assembled.
+- (a) Crews shall be disqualified if found to have: - (i) Failed to comply with any matter contained in the Surf Sports Manual, bulletins or circulars relevant to the event. - (ii) Failed to comply with the event procedure, description and/or rules detailed in this Section. - (iii) Interfered with or used any components of the course to gain an unfair advantage. - (iv) Attempted to start an event or negotiate the surfin subsequent legs with the IRB not correctly assembled.

-TYPICAL INFLATABLE RESCUE BOAT COMPETITION AREA
+APPENDIX A TYPICAL INFLATABLE RESCUE BOAT COMPETITION AREA